Joseloll/Rawr-Logger/README.md

 # About
-- A Dual Hooked Roblox Cookie Stub Builder With A Few Options
+- A Dual Hooked Roblox Cookie Stub Builder With Protection

 # Update
-- Added More Browser Support For The Cookie Grabber Now It Grabs From Microsoft Edge, Google Chrome,Vivaldis,Opera,Brave,FireFox
+- Added Protection To The Grabber
-- Added Anti Http Debugger
-- Added Anti Fiddler
-- Added Anti Wire Shark
-- Added Anti Process Hacker
+- Added Where Its Harder To Get The Webhook If They Process Hacker OR Etc To Get The Webhook
 # Features
 - Webhook Checker
 - Steals Roblox Cookie From The Edge Browser